redhat-performance/badfish/README.md

 NOTE: Badfish relies heavily on asyncio for executing multiple tasks.
 If you will be using badfish from outside an async function you will have to provide an async event loop and run via `run_until_complete`

 ### Via Podman
-Badfish happily runs in a container image using podman, for this you need to first pull the Badfish image via:
+Badfish happily runs in a container image using Podman or Docker (likely, but not actively tested).
 ```bash
 podman pull quay.io/quads/badfish
 ```
-You can then run badfish from inside the container:
 ```bash
 podman run -it --rm --dns $DNS_IP quay.io/quads/badfish -H $HOST -u $USER -p $PASS --reboot-only
 ```
 NOTE:
-* If you are running quads against a host inside a VPN you must specify your VPN DNS server ip address with `--dns`
+* If you are running Badfish against a host inside a VPN to an address without public resolution you must specify your VPN DNS server ip address with `--dns`
 * If you would like to use a different file for `config/idrac_interfaces.yml` you can map a volume to your modified config with `-v idrac_interfaces.yml:config/idrac_interfaces.yml`
 * If you want to run any actions that would have output files like `--screenshot` or `--gif` you can map the container root volume to a directory on your local machine where you would like to have those files stored like `-v /tmp/screens:/badfish`